Rock Musician and Film Composer Danny Jackson Tackles a ‘Blackout’ Thriller!

-SOUND MAESTRO Danny Jackson is more used to taking the stage at rock gigs as lead singer, songwriter and guitarist for experimental rock band Vali Ohm but in recent years he has switched his sound and music skills to the film industry as a boom operator, sound editor and film score composer.
+SOUND MAESTRO Danny Jackson is more used to taking the stage at rock gigs as lead singer, songwriter and guitarist for experimental rock band Vali Ohm but in recent years he has switched his sound and music skills to the film industry as a sound editor and film score composer.
 He has now been appointed composer for independent horror film Blackout set in a London council flat with a creepy past.
-In the drama a soon-to-be married couple played by Annie Burkin (Kerry) and Robert Walters (Reece) move into the flat when they surge up a council housing waiting list – but then all hell breaks out during an eerie, unexplained electricity blackout.
+In the drama, a soon-to-be-married couple played by Annie Burkin (Kerry) and Robert Walters (Reece) move into the flat when they surge up a council housing waiting list – but then all hell breaks out during an eerie, unexplained electricity blackout.
 Danny shares his career path from full-time musician to editing and producing sound for film.

 Danny Jackson working on the sound effects and film score for Blackout

 What inspired your passion for sound production and how did you get started in the music business?

 My journey into production started off when I discovered DAW’s (audio digital workstations) and the potential they offered to musicians if mastered.
 For me, DAW’s opened up a door that was previously closed to unsigned artists.
 There were not enough hours in a day to cram in the knowledge necessary to record, mix and master all the tracks that had accumulated in my head.
 As soon as I could record, I did and that is where the rollercoaster started.
 In 2013 I was signed by a record company and I released my first album 3000 Light Years under the artists’ name Vali Ohm.
 Not only did I get my first signing but I also managed to work with one of my idols, Nik Turner of Hawkwind, on the album title track.”